NULLx76/mgmt/README.md

 # mgmt
-mgmt is VM Mangement software.
+mgmt is an Update Mangement program.
-It has 2 packages:
+It has two parts:

 * mgmt Server
 * mgmt Client

-as the names suggest the client package is installed on the client server and sends information to the server, the server package recieves this information and may send commands to connected clients.
+The server is a webpage which shows the status of the clients and can issue commands to them.

 ## Connection
-The connection is established through some sort of pre-agreed upon password/api-key, there is one key per server.
+As backend there is a mysql database running mariadb and there may be added direct server to client communication

 ## Client ID
-Clients can be IDed through either a UUID generated upon first start.
+Clients can be IDed through their MAC address inserted into the db upon first launch